nhrap-dev/manage/README.md

 `manage.py` handles all the updates for HazPy and the GUI for all the tools!
 Pretty cool hunh?

+## How does it work?

+### For the user

+When the user opens the tool, manage.py will look to see if any new verison of the tool or HazPy exists on GitHub.
+If they do, it will automatically download and install them for the user.

+### For the developer

+manage.py is updated centrally from the manage repository.
+When a `git push` command is made, it fires a Github Action that updates the manage.py in the tool to the latest manage.py script in the manage repo.
+Following a `git push`, it will take about 30 seconds for the manage.py to update.
+Then you will need to run `git pull` and it will pull the newest manage.py into your tool.

 ## To use

 This contains setup instructions for developing open-source tools ontop of HazPy, using manage.py